Last Day To Apply For A JPL Backstage Pass For The Upcoming InSight Mars Landing

 As part of the Mars landing event, the attendees will get to partake in a special televised pre-landing briefing and tour special facilities around JPL.
 These include Mission Control for all spacecraft beyond the moon, the Indoor Mars Yard housing the test hardware for the InSight spacecraft, and the Spacecraft Assembly Facility where the Mars 2020 rover is currently being put together.

-Tomorrow is the last day to apply for this event, as registration on September 3 at 11:59 p.m.
+Tomorrow is the last day to apply for this event, as registration ends on September 3 at 11:59 p.m.
 EDT.
 Only 30 people will be selected to make the trip to JPL.